NaTasha Benjamin

 Course Summary:

-Perinatal mental health conditions, commonly known as Perinatal Mood and Anxiety Disorders (PMADs), which include depression and anxiety, contribute to difficulties during pregnancy and postpartum.
-These conditions impact mothers, their partners, and their families.
-Black Feminist Therapy (BFT) centers the experiences of Black women and birthing individuals and provides a clinical approach that is culturally responsive and attuned.
+This session will focus on the introduction to understanding perinatal mental health conditions, commonly known as Perinatal Mood and Anxiety Disorders (PMADs), which include depression and anxiety, and their contribution to difficulties during pregnancy and postpartum.
+The session will also center further exploration of Black Feminist Therapy (BFT), which centers the experiences of Black women and birthing individuals, while providing a clinical approach that is culturally responsive and attuned.
 BFT acknowledges the intersectionality of Black parents as individuals regarding race, gender, and other demographic aspects, and co-creates a space for healing to navigate their unique stressors, as well as aids partners in understanding how they are conjointly impacted by systemic oppression in mental and medical health care.
-The BFT practitioner assists Black parents in exploring and challenging aspects of systemic racism, gender expectations and associated discrimination, as well as other social injustices that complicate their lives.
-Intervention focuses include developing coping strategies, promoting self-advocacy, and inspiring resilience despite these adversities.
-Family and partner inclusion is emphasized to encourage a strong network of support.
+In this session, understanding the role of the BFT practitioner as an aid to Black parents in exploring and challenging aspects of systemic racism, gender expectations and associated discrimination, as well as other social injustices that complicate their lives.
+Interventions in this session will focus on developing coping strategies in practice, promoting patient self-advocacy, and inspiring family and partner inclusion with an emphasis on encouraging a strong network of support.
 Parental mental well-being and overall familial outcomes can be improved by incorporating a BFT approach into perinatal mental health care.